victorbetoni/victorbetoni/README.md

 <h3 align="center">Computing and programming enthusiast.
 Trying my best.</h3>
-<h6 align="center">Sometimes pushing random stuff I do on my laptop.<br>Currently studying IT in Unicamp's Technical College in Limeira.</h6>
+<h6 align="center">Sometimes pushing random stuff I do on my laptop.<br>Currently studying Systems Development in Unicamp's Technical College in Limeira.</h6>

 <!--
 **threadlly/threadlly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.